microchip-pic-avr-examples/pic18f57q43-cnano-ioc-mplab-melody/README.md

 This example code will show how to setup the microcontroller to interrupt when it sees a change on the specified pin.
 RF3 will be the indicator for the interrupt and RB4 for the SW0 on the Curiosity nano to change the state of the pin.

-To be able to read the value we would have to configure the Pin for interrupt on change and using a negative edge since SW0 is active low.
-The image below is the total setup needed for all the code examples for the GPIO Class the only one needed for this example is the PIC18F57Q43 Curiosity nano.
+In order to configure pin RB4 to generate an interrupt when its state changes, the GPIO must be programmed to enable Interrupt-on-change.
+Additionally, pin RB4 should be configured such that an Interrupt-on-change is triggered on a negative edge since SW0 is active-low.
+The image below shows the complete hardware setup needed for all the code examples for the GPIO Class.
+The only component needed for this code example is the PIC18F57Q43 Curiosity Nano.

 <img src="images/gpio_setup.png" width="600"/></a>